glankk/gz/USAGE.md

 The **wii vc camera** setting enables a camera quirk that is present on the Wii VC versions of the game.
 This setting can be used to sync macros that were made on Wii VC when played back on N64, or vice versa.
 It is enabled by default on Wii VC versions of gz.
+The **ignore state's z-target** option will keep the current z-targetting mode when loading states that have a different setting, which is useful for practicing with savestates made by someone with different preferences.

 #### 2.7.2 Virtual controller
 Press the checkbox next to the controller number to override the game's input